-Two multicentre field trials were conducted with batches of intermediate potency.
+Two multicentre field trials were conducted with batches of intermediate potency, except for the Chlamydophila felis component which was below the minimum.
 In the first one, the basic vaccination schedule was applied and the second consisted of the booster vaccination being given.
-In both studies efficacy was based on serology.
-No animals of the minimum recommended age were included in the study.
+In both studies efficacy was based on serology.No animals of the minimum recommended age were included in the study.

-The first study (basic vaccination) showed a serological response against FHV and FCV.
-In the second study (booster vaccination) the high antibody titres against FHV and FCV on D0 made it difficult to demonstrate the booster effect of vaccination.
+The first study (basic vaccination) showed a serological response against FHV, FCV and FPV.
+A rise in anti-Chlamydophila felis antibody titres was not observed because of high levels of antibodies at the beginning of the trial.
+In the second study (booster vaccination) the high antibody titres against FHV, FCV, FPV and Chlamydophila felis on D0 made it difficult to demonstrate the booster effect of vaccination.
 However, average antibody titres remained stable at a high level or increased moderately.

 A major deficiency identified in the field studies was the absence of young kittens.
 Given the fact that the main difference between SPF and conventional kittens is the presence of MDA and considering the difficulties to recruit young kittens in field trials, a laboratory experiment was designed to induce maternally derived antibodies in SPF kittens.
-This laboratory trial confirmed that anti-FHV and anti-FCV MDA are not a major concern in kittens.
+This laboratory trial confirmed that anti-FPV MDA is the main concern in kittens and a SPC warning has been included accordingly.